 1. Learn to Talk Beans

-Skill is a combination of knowledge and application—and that means you’ll have to have some base knowledge first.
+Skill is a combination of knowledge and application—and that means you will have to have some base knowledge first.
 You don’t need to know everything about coffee to be a good barista, but you should know the basics of different types of beans and roasts, different processing techniques, and how those will affect flavor.
 This goes beyond just knowing what’s on your menu—if you have the background knowledge to talk to a customer who doesn’t know what they want, you’ll be miles ahead of your peers.

 2. Make the Perfect Grind